IntelLabs/ParallelAccelerator.jl/README.md

 This `cartesianarray` function is also exported by `ParallelAccelerator` and can be directly used by the user.
-Both the above two forms are acceptable programs, and equivalent in semantics, they both produce a N-dimensional array whose element is of `Type`, where `N` is the number of `x`s and `r`s, and currently only up-to-3 dimensions are supported.
+Both the above two forms are acceptable programs, and equivalent in semantics.
+They both produce a N-dimensional array whose element is of `Type`, where `N` is the number of `x`s and `r`s, and currently only up-to-3 dimensions are supported.

-It should be noted, however, not all comprehensions are safe to parallelize.
+It should be noted, however, that not all comprehensions are safe to parallelize.
-For example, if the function `f` above reads and writes to a variable outside of comprehension, then making it run in parallel can produce non-deterministic result.
-Therefore, it is the responsibility of the user to avoid using `@acc` such situations arise.
+For example, if the function `f` above reads and writes to a variable outside of the comprehension, then making it run in parallel can produce a non-deterministic result.
+Therefore, it is the responsibility of the user to avoid using `@acc` in such situations.

-Another difference between parallel comprehension and the afore-mentioned *map* operation is that array indexing operations in the body of a parallel comprehension remain explicit and therefore should go through necessary bounds-checking to ensure safety.
+Another difference between parallel comprehension and the aforementioned *map* operation is that array indexing operations in the body of a parallel comprehension remain explicit and therefore should go through necessary bounds-checking to ensure safety.
 On the other hand, in all *map* operations such